OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 The descriptions below are intended revision boundaries, not commands to execute.
 Every revision contributes only final implementation material.
 Rewrite the stack as needed to preserve these boundaries, never push, and leave all squashing to the plan owner.

-### Revision 1 — produce the final SQLx baseline
+### Revision 1 — replace the Diesel history with a schema baseline

-Goal: derive and review the final non-revertible SQLx baseline while leaving the active Diesel migration stack unchanged until the cutover revision.
+Goal: derive and review the final schema baseline, replace the historical Diesel migration stack with it, and keep the active Diesel runner working until the SQLx cutover revision.

 Work: